Billiam2468/237-project-final/README.md

   -The user can continue to navigate data via a menu

   -The user is reprompted if an invalid input was recieved

+  -Allow users to navigate backwards in command line menu navigation

 ### User stories to complete next iteration: